-> - Violations of these guidelines may result in disciplinary action as set out in the U of S Academic Integrity and Student Conduct Policy (see School of Physical Therapy Student Manual).
+- Violations of these guidelines may result in disciplinary action as set out in the U of S Academic Integrity Handout and the Student Academic Misconduct Regulations.

-- Disclosing confidential information breaches workplace privacy policies and may result in severe disciplinary consequences from the Health Region, the Saskatchewan College of Physical Therapists, and/or the School of Physical Therapy.
+- Disclosing confidential information breaches workplace privacy policies and may result in severe disciplinary consequences from the Health Region, the Saskatchewan College of Physical Therapists, and/or the School of Rehabilitation Science.

 - Inappropriate use of electronic media may result in criminal charges or other legal action according to applicable federal and provincial laws.

-- School of Physical Therapy, University of Saskatchewan Student Manual.
+- School of Rehabilitation Science, University of Saskatchewan MPT Policies.

 - Saskatchewan College of Physical Therapists Regulatory Bylaws.

-- School of Physical Therapy, University of Saskatchewan Professional Behaviours and Expectations document.
+- U of S, School of Rehabilitation Science, MPT Professional Behaviours and Expectations document.

 - Professional Advisory – Use of Electronic Communication and Social Media.
 (February 23, 2011); Ontario College of Teachers.